Everything that you are

 Will sound again, my friend

-Wrap yourself up with gold
+Wrap yourself up in gold,

-The fruits of the old
+The fruits of the old,

 Are ripe to be told, my friend

-For it's not what you are
+For, it's not what you are,

 How you've come to be

-All this will end and begin again
+All this will will end and begin again

-Everything that you are
+Everything that you are,

 That you'd like to be